1

 Position Overview

-Harris Energy Solutions, LLC (HES) is a nationwide Energy Consulting Services firm.
-HES offers a full suite of consulting services, including Building Energy Modeling, Renewable Energy Consulting, Master Planning, Energy Audit, Building Commissioning, Measurement and Verification, and Building Retro-Commissioning.
-We pride ourselves on the work we perform and the services we provide.
-HES is hiring an Energy Engineer specializing in Energy Audit to join our team.
+Harris Energy Solutions (HES) is a nationwide Energy Consulting Services firm.
+HES offers a full suite of consulting services, including Building Energy modeling, Renewable Energy Consulting, Master Planning, Energy Audit, Building Commissioning, and Building Retro-Commissioning.
+We pride ourselves in the work we perform and the services we provide.
+HES is hiring a Senior Energy Engineer with proven proficiency in Energy Audits & Commissioning work to join our team.
+Proficiency in Energy Audits & Commissioning work is a mandatory requirement for this role.
+Candidates without direct Energy Audits & Commissioning work experience will not be considered.

 Responsibilities